Sellfix/Sellfix/README.md

 ## GM

 Looking into the Pine Script mastery.
-LFG
+LFG :fire: